Skip to main content

 How does versioning work?

-New versions are automatically created every 5–10 minutes during continuous editing or after a session ended.
+• New versions are created automatically every 5–10 minutes — during editing or after the session ends.-

 Restoring a previous version